KenKundert/emborg/doc/commands.rst

 BreakLock
 ---------

 This command breaks the repository and cache locks.
-Please use carefully and only while no *Borg* process (on any machine) is trying to access the Cache or the Repository.
+Use carefully and only if no *Borg* process (on any machine) is trying to access the Cache or the Repository.

 .. code-block:: bash